-The WHO recommended CVVs for vaccine development and production for the 2022-2023 northern hemisphere influenza season are listed on the WHO website.
+The WHO recommended CVVs for vaccine development and production for the 2023 southern hemisphere influenza season are listed on the WHO website.

-The availability of CVVs by type/subtype, including zoonotic viruses, and corresponding potency test reagents is posted and updated on the WHO website.
+The available CVVs, including zoonotic viruses, and corresponding potency test reagents are posted by type/subtype and updated on the WHO website.